 Hydration backpacks hit the scene several years ago, and when they did they became an instant sensation.
 This makes sense – a critical factor in remaining safe and secure on a multi-hour bike ride or day hike is enjoying proper hydration.
 Certainly, keeping clear of wildlife and remaining on your feet is also essential; however, staying hydrated is something you can control from the minute you lace your shoes up at the trailhead to the moment you’re back in your vehicle.
 Runners and hikers sometimes go to great lengths to have ways to keep themselves hydrated, but a good backpack can solve the problem.

-Sometimes, you may require a small backpack for a brief hike or trail run, whereas other adventures may have you hauling a backpack which not only comfortably carries three liters of water, yet also contains enough storage to carry your tools, helmet and additional food.
+A small backpack is often a key piece of gear for a brief hike or trail run anyway, so why not invest in one that can also be your hydration source?
+The market is pretty expansive — they range from small water backpacks, or larger backpacks which not only comfortably carry three liters of water, but also contain enough storage to carry your tools, helmet and additional food.
 If you are a hiker, you probably opt for something with more space.
-If you are a trail runner, where even a slight loss of hydration can affect your speed, you probably want to just focus on the fluid capacity.
+If you are a trail runner, where even a slight loss of hydration can affect your speed, you probably want to just focus on the fluid capacity so you can keep your agility and balance without the extra weight of a heavy backpack.

 Osprey Manta 36 Pack: Best Overall